MedNLP-CHAT

 Dataset

 The data consists of a question, an answer, and a set of labels for the answer: objective labels (medical, ethics, and legal risks) and subjective labels (fluency, helplessness, and harmlessness).
+Subjective labels are provided only in the Japanese dataset.

 The subjective labels are rated on a 5-point scale, and since we considered the variability of non-expert responses to be also important, we have included the distribution of the 5-point scale.
+For example, fluency ranges from very non-fluent (-2), non-fluent (-1), normal (0), fluent (+1), to very fluent (+2), and the number of responses obtained through crowdsourcing is stored.

 For detailed data specifications, please see the README and overview papers that will be released in the future.